bencehamrak/bencehamrak.github.io/README.md

 - Status quo bias and preferences for drug legalization: Evidence from a novel experimental approach (with Gabor Simonovits) <em>Revise & resubmit</em>

-- From the Presidential Palace to the Town Pavement: Does Female Leadership Spur Women’s Local Political Engagement? (with Daniel Kovarek)
+- From Presidential Palace to Town Pavement: Does Female Leadership Spur Women’s Local Political Engagement? (with Daniel Kovarek)

 - Evaluating Democracy: Lay Perceptions vs. Experts Assessments in Hungary (with Alexander Bor)